Carisbrooke Castle

 Mottistone Down

-I walk up here several days a week and look over to the long stone and a solitary house now owned by the National Trust.
-Both are featured in the book.
+I walk up here often and look over to the long stone and a solitary house now owned by the National Trust.
+Both are featured in Behind the Smile.

 There are actually two long stones and they are thought to be the place of a Neolithic burial ground where bodies left out for the birds and then the bones buried.
 Long stone could also have been at the entrance and in Saxon times it was a meeting place.